Payment providers and fintechs feel increasing regulation in Australia

 This development comes after AUSTRAC announced it was ramping up its enforcement of AML and financial crime compliance after being ‘flooded’ with breaches after the landmark case against the Commonwealth Bank of Australia and having earlier in the month fined foreign currency dealer Compass Global more than $250,000 for reporting failures.

-regulator taking action
+Regulator taking action

 What do AUSTRAC’s actions tell us?
 They demonstrate that the regulator is living up to its promise to impose harsh penalties on regulated entities that are not keeping on top of their compliance obligations.

-As fallout from the Royal Commission continues, news of compliance practices is catching the attention of politicians, with Opposition Leader Anthony Albanese recently stating: “What we should do is listen to the appropriate regulators to make sure that no private sector organisation can escape scrutiny”.
+As fallout from the Royal Commission continues, news of compliance practices is catching the attention of politicians, with Opposition Leader Anthony Albanese recently stating: “What we should do is listen to the appropriate regulators to make sure that no private sector organization can escape scrutiny”.

 How can regulated and non-regulated entities alike avoid the reputational risk of having their name all over morning papers with tags such as financial crime, modern slavery and money laundering?

-the benefits of automation
+The benefits of automation